 International Winter University Programme

-The International Winter University Programme (WUP) at Hochschule Darmstadt is a three-week intensive program which runs during the winter (December 29, 2018 – January 19, 2019).
+The International Winter University Programme (WUP) at Hochschule Darmstadt is a three-week intensive programme which runs during the winter (December 29, 2020 - January 16, 2021).

 Students can choose between two modules: